database-client/document/start.md

 1. Clicking on the data table node in the tree view will open the data view.
 2. Then you can do data modification on the data view.
+3. The total number of data is displayed next to the table, which is not accurate, but can be used to determine the data volume level of the table.

 ![](image/start/1649314813668.png)